sandwwraith/KEEP/proposals/extensions/serialization.md

     fun decodeDouble(): Double
     fun decodeChar(): Char
     fun decodeString(): String

-    // because there is no non-reflective version of `valueOf`, decoder
-    // is asked for a particular index of enum instance fun <T : Enum<T>> decodeEnum(enumDescriptor: SerialDescriptor): Int

     // can be defined as extension
     fun <T : Any?> decodeSerializable(strategy: DeserializationStrategy<T>): T = strategy.deserialize(this)